 Michelangelo was no doubt a master sculptor to be able to take a piece of white Carrara marble and then see and understand how to carve the raw marble into a masterful sculpture.
 What is unique about his sculptures is the amount of detail he could put on them.

-The sculptor Pieta by Michelangelo depicts Jesus’s mother, Mary carrying her son, Jesus, after he was crucified on the cross.
+The sculptor Pieta by Michelangelo depicts Jesus’s mother, Mary, carrying her son, Jesus, after being crucified on the cross.
 The detail of both Mary and Jesus is fantastic.
 Jesus’s body lays limb and lifeless, yet we can see Christ’s ribs and muscles in his legs.

 Mary’s clothes are folded as Christ is wrapped over her lap.
 The Pieta statue shows how masterful Michelangelo was to depict such detail and emotion from a Carrara Italy white marble slab.